pundarikaksha7/Adobe-Resume-Builder/README.md

 ## Method 1: Resume Builder API

-This is the main API.
-It can accept responses via various methods such as HTTP Response, Curl response etc.
-Run the following command in your command prompt/terminal to run Curl command:
+This file contains the main API endpoint, which can receive responses through different methods like HTTP Response and Curl response.
+To execute the Curl command and interact with the API endpoint, please run the following command in your command prompt/terminal.

 ```shell
 node apiindex.js